mariasanguesa/UMITIC/README.md

 We introduce a comprehensive unsupervised framework for characterizing tissue architecture at single-cell resolution across multiplex/hyperplex imaging modalities.
 The pipeline includes:

 1. **Cell Segmentation**
-   Dual-model segmentation combining nuclear and cytoplasmic features with refinement post-processing.
+   Dual-model segmentation combining nuclear and cytoplasmatic features with refinement post-processing.

 2. **Contrastive Representation Learning**
    Self-supervised CNNs extract low-dimensional embeddings from single-cell crops without labels.

 3. **Spatial Embedding with GNNs**
-   A custom Graph Neural Network models intercellular relationships, integrating morphology and local spatial context.
+   A custom Graph Neural Network models intercellular relationships, integrating local spatial context.

 4. **Hierarchical Analysis**
-   - **Cell-level clustering**: Phenotype-based classification of cell types.
+   - **Cell-level clustering**: Marker expression and morphology-based classification of cell types.
    - **Tissue-level analysis**: Spatial neighborhood clustering of the tissue.

 This annotation-free, scalable method supports datasets containing 7 to 43+ markers.
 To our knowledge, it is the first **fully unsupervised** framework capable of processing hyperplex images at this scale.